Home ยป How To's and Kitchen Basics ยป The Ultimate Guide to Types of Lentils: The Go-To Pantry Staple

 Red lentils are small and quick-cooking, turning golden and soft when cooked.
 They have a sweet, nutty flavor and a creamy texture, making them perfect for thickening soups, stews, and curries.

 Red lentils are widely used in Indian, Middle Eastern, and African cuisines, adding color and flavor to a variety of dishes.
 My favorite dishes to make using red lentils are this red lentil dal and this chicken lentil curry.
+Check out this collection of red lentil recipes that range from breakfast to dinner.

 Black Lentils (Beluga)